Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 But what about when it comes to boat safety and inspections, especially for second-hand boats?

-Boat pre-purchase inspections can save you literally $$$’s in the long run.
+Boat pre-purchase inspections can save you $$$’s in the long run.

-It’s good to see some of the major boat sales companies offering information and services for pre-purchase inspection checks.
+It’s good to see some significant boat sales companies offering information and services for pre-purchase inspection checks.
 However, it is still worth doing your own homework for the best inspection and value for money – especially if buying from somewhere like Gumtree or the side of a road.

-There are a lot of marine services across Australia that offer pre-purchase inspections that vary greatly in options available.
-Whilst a pre-purchase boat check will look very different for a jet ski versus a 70ft yacht, you need to consider what is right for your vessel.
-Also, consider wet and dry inspections – any boat can behave differently in water than out so it worth considering as part of the inspection (it is also a lot more thorough and gives added peace of mind).
+There are a lot of marine services across Australia that offer pre-purchase inspections that vary greatly in the options available.
+Whilst a pre-purchase boat check will look very different for a jet ski versus a 70ft yacht, you need to consider what is suitable for your vessel.
+Also, consider wet and dry inspections – any boat can behave differently in water than out, so it’s worth considering as part of the inspection (it is also a lot more thorough and gives added peace of mind).
 These can also be referred to as sea trials.